chalatz/tours/pages/tours/driving/best-of-rhodes-tours-greece.md

 **THE MEDIEVAL CITY**

-From your selected point, you'll be driven to the Old town - Medieval City (**World Heritage Site**), you'll pass through one of the gateways and by the Agora and the Collachium, where the **Knights of St. John of Jerusalem** lived and worked, building a stronghold of Christendom in the Eastern Mediterranean.
-Remaining remarkably intact, the Old Town is home to the churches, marble coats of arms of the Knights, cannon balls, the inns of the Knights, and most impressive the restored **Palace of the Grand Masters** (Stop Photos).
+Starting from the pier or your chosen departure point, we'll take you to the Medieval City, a renowned **UNESCO World Heritage Site**, where you can snap photos of the iconic walls and gates from outside.

+Due to recent traffic regulations, cars are not permitted to enter the Old Town; it's exclusively for pedestrians.
+Our tour will conclude at one of the Old Town gates, allowing you to explore independently.
+Enjoy your leisurely stroll back to the ship; it's just a quick 10-minute walk from the Medieval City to the Cruise Port.
+This way, you save both time and money, avoiding any waiting-time charges for the driver.

 **THE NEW TOWN**

-Then past the imposing buildings of the New town, in neo-colonial and Italianate style, which lend grandeur to this part of the present-day town.
-You continue to the entrance of the old harbor, atop tall columns, stand the two bronze deer - characteristic landmarks of the island.
+Then past the imposing buildings of the New town, in **neo-colonial and Italianate style**, which lend grandeur to this part of the present-day town.
+You continue to the entrance of the **Mandraki old harbor**, atop tall columns, stand the two bronze deer - characteristic landmarks of the island.
 Here, according to tradition, was the place where the famous **Colossus of Rhodes**, one of the seven wonders of the ancient world, once stood (Stop Visit Photos).

 Near to the harbour is the **Church of the Annunciation** that houses amazing gothic wall paintings by Fotis Kontoglou and impressive chandeliers.
 Today it is the town's cathedral (Stop Visit Photos)